The Moon and Sixpence: In popular culture

-Ray Noble's 1932 dance band hit "We've Got the Moon and Sixpence", sung by Al Bowlly, takes its name from the book.
+Ray Noble's dance band hit "We've Got the Moon and Sixpence" (1932), sung by Al Bowlly, takes its name from the book.

+The Moon and Sixpence is central to the protagonist's solving the mystery in the Howard Pease novel The Ship Without a Crew (1934).

-The book was mentioned in Agatha Christie's 1942 mystery (Hercule Poirot series) novel Five Little Pigs, when Poirot asks one of the suspects (Angela Warren) if she read the book at the time the crime was committed.
+The book was mentioned in Agatha Christie's mystery (Hercule Poirot series) novel Five Little Pigs (1942), when Poirot asks one of the suspects (Angela Warren) if she read the book at the time the crime was committed.
 The victim in the case is a married artist infatuated with a younger woman he yearns to paint, and for whom he may or may not be about to abandon his wife.

-It was mentioned in James Jones's 1951 novel From Here to Eternity, in a conversation between Sergeant Warden and Corporal Mazzioli.
+It was mentioned in the James Jones novel From Here to Eternity (1951), in a conversation between Sergeant Warden and Corporal Mazzioli.

-Jack Kerouac mentions the book in his 1958 novella The Subterraneans.
+Jack Kerouac mentions the book in his novella The Subterraneans (1958).

-In the opening scene of François Truffaut's 1966 film Fahrenheit 451, an adaptation of Ray Bradbury's 1953 novel of the same name, several firemen are preparing books for burning.
+In the opening scene of François Truffaut's film Fahrenheit 451 (1966), an adaptation of Ray Bradbury's 1953 novel of the same name, several firemen are preparing books for burning.
 In the crowd of onlookers is a little boy who picks up one of the books and thumbs through it before his father takes it from him and throws it on the pile with the rest.
 That book is The Moon and Sixpence.

-It is also mentioned frequently in Stephen King's 1998 novel Bag of Bones, and in passing in his 2015 novel Finders Keepers.
+It is mentioned frequently in two Stephen King novels: Bag of Bones (1998); and, in passing, Finders Keepers (2015).

-The Moon and Sixpence is central to the protagonist's solving the mystery in Howard Pease's 1934 novel The Ship Without a Crew.
+The book (with its title visible) is handed to Major Gale "Buck" Cleven in episode eight of the 2024 series Masters of the Air.